schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 /Users/schooloffp/.local/bin/titlecase
 ```

-Which shows that the `titlecase` executable is indeed in the `Stack` local bin path.
+Which shows that the `titlecase` executable is indeed in the `stack`local bin path.

 ## Some interesting Stack paths

-The `Stack` local bin path is just one of the various paths that `Stack` uses.
-In the concluding section of this tour of `Stack` some other interesting paths are outlined below:
+The `stack`local bin path is just one of the various paths that `stack`uses.
+In the concluding section of this tour of `stack`some other interesting paths are outlined below:

 #### Global stack root directory

-This is the path to the directory where all `Stack` related assets (files, executable, configuration etc) can be found.
+This is the path to the directory where all `stack`related assets (files, executable, configuration etc) can be found.
 By default this is located in `$HOME/.stack`.
 To show the location of Stack's root directory run:

 ```bash
 $ stack path --stack-root